rocketlobster/curver/README.md

 ## Settings

   You can specify the polynom_degree, the max_value that you want, or the polynom_precision.
-  By default:
+  By default :

     Curver.polynom_degree    = 6
     Curver.max_value         = 255
     Curver.polynom_precision = 3

+255 is the max_value used for ImageMagick.
+For canvas image processing, max_value of 1 is more convenient.